B1adeMastr/Python-Spawn-Code/README.md

 # Python-Spawn-Code
-Made for python final, created to test the process outside of the text-based game before impmentation
+Made for python final, created to test the process outside of the text-based game before implementation